Drimolen: Drimolen Main Quarry (DMQ)

-DMQ has been dated to between ~2.04 and 1.95 Ma based on a combination of uranium-lead (U-Pb), uranium-series electron spin resonance (US-ESR) and palaeomagnetism.
+DMQ has been dated to between ≈2.04 and 1.95 Ma based on a combination of uranium-lead (U-Pb), uranium-series electron spin resonance (US-ESR) and palaeomagnetism.
 The DMQ deposits record a geomagnetic reversal from reversed to normal polarity.
-Based on the U-Pb dating (1.962 ± 0.107 Ma) of an intermediate polarity flowstone (the Walls of Jericho Flowstone) that formed in the middle of this reversal it has been attributed to the reversal at the base of the Olduvai SubChron at ~1.95 Ma.
+Based on the U-Pb dating (1.962 ± 0.107 Ma) of an intermediate polarity flowstone (the Walls of Jericho Flowstone) that formed in the middle of this reversal it has been attributed to the reversal at the base of the Olduvai SubChron at ≈1.95 Ma.
 A US-ESR date of 1.965 ± 0.147 Ma just beneath the flowstone further confirms this age.
-Another US-ESR age of 2.041 ± 0.240 Ma at the same depth as the DNH 134 H. erectus cranium indicates it dates to between ~2.04 and 1.95 Ma, making it the oldest example of Homo erectus.
-The DNH 155 and 152 craniums come from a fe metres higher than DNH 134 but have the same age range.
+Another US-ESR age of 2.041 ± 0.240 Ma at the same depth as the DNH 134 H. erectus cranium indicates it dates to between ≈2.04 and 1.95 Ma, making it the oldest example of Homo erectus.
+The DNH 155 and 152 craniums come from a few metres higher than DNH 134 but have the same age range.

 DMQ has also yielded some of the world's oldest bone tools and some of South Africa's oldest stone tools.
 It is also the first site in the region to have yielded two species of Dinofelis in the same deposit, Dinofelis cf. barlowi and Dinofelis aff. piveteaui..
 Many of the species at the site are either the first or last appearance of the species in the region and suggest a significant faunal turnover at the time.

 Drimolen Makondo (DMK)

-In 2013 a new fossil deposit was discovered around 50 m away from the Main Quarry that is known as the Drimolen Makondo (DMK).
+In 2013, a new fossil deposit was discovered around 50 m away from the Main Quarry that is known as the Drimolen Makondo (DMK).
 DMK has not yielded any hominin remains but has been dated to a much older time period around 2.61 Ma, making it similar in age to sites such as Sterkfontein Member 4 and parts of the Makapansgat Limeworks.

 While DMQ consists of a single large palaeocavern, DMK consists of a series of interconnecting, low maze-like passages.
 It is not known how the two caves relate to each other and whether they were once part of the same interconnected cave system, but basal speleothems in each deposit have been dated by uranium-lead to ≈2.6 million years ago, the same age as flowstones underlying the Australopithecus africanus bearing Sterkfontein Member 4 and capping the A. africanus bearing Makapansgat Limeworks Member 3 deposits.